S P E C I A L R E P O R T I – INESC Porto visited by the External Scientific Committee

 In scientific terms, the areas to privilege will be Entrepreneurial Cooperation Networks, Entrepreneurial Cooperation Networks, Optimisation of planning and scheduling problems, Optimization of cutting and bundling problems.

-According to the Unit’s coordinator, the positioning of UESP in the market was established over ten years ago and it is still a reality.
+New strategic partnerships for the Unit According to the Unit’s coordinator, the positioning of UESP in the market was established over ten years ago and it is still a reality.

+UESP seeks to develop long-term strategic partnerships with software houses and equipment manufacturers aiming at the joint development of new competencies and innovative products.
+The alignment of activities inherent to these partnerships should make sure the technology based companies have access to unique and updated competencies, and it should comprehend the value of UESP’s research work.
+The Unit is planning on extending the number of this kind of partnerships to more national and international companies.
 In a more scientific perspective, UESP has been promoting partnerships with referenced R&D entities both national and international.
 The main objectives of this activity are the exchange of experiences, the articulation of programmes and research projects and the possible recruitment of collaborators with a high degree of training and experience.
-The Unit is also inserted in research networks that perform in areas related to its interests.
+The Unit is also inserted in research networks that perform in areas related to its interests. |